Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

       - name: "OPENAI_API_KEY"
         from: "OPENAI_API_KEY"
 ```
-Update application.yaml file as needed as per your selected number of agents.
+Update the application.yaml file as needed as per your selected number of agents.
 Above one is example of just 1 agent, you can add more as you want just rename the agent filename
 that want to run and keep rest is same.
+We'll talk more about the application.yaml should be in a second.

 ### Interface Agent